DeustoTech/dycon-toolbox-documentation/_posts/documentation/ControlParameterDependent/0001-01-01-ClassControlParameterDependent.md

           resulting states depend on a certain parameter.
 Therefore, the functional is constructed to control the average of the states with respect to this parameter.
           See Also in AverageClassicalGradient
+        little_description: This function solve a particular optimal control problem using the stochastic gradient descent algorithm.
         autor: AnaN
         MandatoryInputs:
           iCPD: